thewholesihle/Front-End-Mentor-Challenges/README.md

 # Front-End-Mentor-Challenges
-All of my solutions to Front End Montor challenges
+All of my solutions to Front End Mentor challenges